coveooss/json-schema-for-humans/docs/assets/config_schema.md

 **Description:** Extract the default value of a property from the description like this: ``[Default `the_default_value`]``.

-The default value from the "default" attribute will be used in priority
+The default value from the "default" attribute will be used in priority.

 ## <a name="copy_css"></a>10.
 [Optional] Property `JSON Schema for Humans configuration file > copy_css`